kabilan1290/old/_posts/[Dreamhack]-Simple-Sqli/2024-04-23-[Dreamhack]-Simple-Sqli-Challenge.md

 ```

 - It easier to notice, our user input is directly appened to the sql query and we can simply craft a login bypass payload to solve this?

+- Using this in userid `admin" or 1=1 -- -` will help us login!
+Lets try...

+- We are logged in as guest but we supplied userid as admin :0 , the catch here is `userid = res[0]` [ Seems like it checking the response of 0th row and in 0th row we are having the userid `guest`]

+- To bypass this we can use `LIMIT 1 OFFSET 1` -limits the result to 1 row (LIMIT 1), and skips the first row, effectively returning the second row (OFFSET 1).

+- This will return the userid `admin` and we get the flag!